egreen64/coding-challenge/README.md

 ```

 ## Tests
 A set of system leve tests have been implemented to perform postiive and negative testing of the GraphQL interface.
-Additionaly, unit tests have been written to test the supporint packages.
+Additionaly, unit tests have been written to test the supporting packages.

 ## How to Install
 This package can be installed with the go get command: